-I’ve been snooping around remodeled houses since 1989 (first for the Santa Barbara News-Press when it was owned by the New York Times, and now for the L.A.
-Times) and I guess I’ve got one of the best jobs on earth — visiting homes and writing about them.
+I’ve been snooping around remodeled houses since 1989 (first for the Santa Barbara News-Press when it was owned by the New York Times, then for the L.A.
+Times, and now for Kathy’s Remodeling Blog) and I guess I’ve got one of the best jobs on earth — visiting homes (or virtually visiting them via webcams and phone calls) and writing about them.
 Here you see me snapping photos during a recent tour of a luminous Hermosa Beach house.

 Much has changed for me in the last two decades.
 No. 1 in importance: I got a GPS (global positioning system) device, which is my new “higher power.”
 In the past, with my total lack of directional wisdom, getting to an interview in San Pedro or Lake Arrowhead or Laguna Beach or Westlake village was traumatic.
 I’d study maps, print out maps, memorize directions, get directions wrong.
 And then, I couldn’t pull off the freeway for a detour or I’d never find my way back again.
 Now, I just program the address and follow the kindly voice prompts to my destination.
 Ahhh.